ghiculescu/sprocketsdemo/README.md

 -----------

 In test it fails.
-Run tests with `bin/rails assets:precompile test` to see the issue.
+Run tests with `bin/rails assets:clobber assets:precompile test` to see the issue.

 ```
 Error: